private & group

-Three words drew me to yoga, motivated me through teacher training, and remain at the heart of what I offer as I share my practice:
+Three words drew me to yoga and remain at the heart of what I offer as I share my practice:

 Love comes in many forms.
-Yoga has brought me a deeper level of self-love and has given me a more loving perspective towards the world around me.
+Yoga has brought me a deeper level of self-love and has given me a more loving perspective of the world around me.

 Life is not always comfortable.
 Yoga has brought me more comfort in my own skin, and has taught me how to find more ease through life's challenges.

-Whether my mat is solo in my living room or in a room full of others, yoga gives me a sense of community so that every time I step onto my mat, I feel like I'm coming home.
+Whether I lay out my mat at home surrounded by only my dogs, or in a room full of others, yoga gives me a sense of community.
+Every time I step onto my mat, I feel like I'm coming home.

-The way that we go about our daily lives is not always in good physical alignment; from working at the computer, to playing tug-o'-war with the dog, and everything in between, our daily habits are not always done with awareness to our posture and form.
+The way that we go about our daily lives is not always in good physical alignment; from working at the computer, to playing tug-o'-war with the dog, and everything in between, our daily habits are not always done with awareness of our posture and form.

 By bringing active awareness and intelligence to our actions in each yoga posture we are able to properly align the bones, thus minimizing pain and increasing the integrity and sustainability of our practice.

 With consistent work through our yoga practice, we can become more familiar with our own bodies carry this newfound awareness and knowledge into our lives off of the mat.